Frequently Asked Questions

 FedSpending.org complies with all of the automatic checkpoints of the Section 508 Accessibility Guidelines, and has been manually verified for nearly all of the manual checkpoints.

 This compliance has been tested using the Watchfire WebXACT program.
 Because FedSpending uses dynamically generated Web pages, it is not possible to test literally every page.
 However, each dynamically generated output style can be tested.
 Screenshots of Watchfire WebXACT results for each of these styles is available in the About This Site section of the website.
 We hope to continue to upgrade FedSpending.org's accessibility for individuals with disabilities in forthcoming updates based on guidelines established by the disability community.
-If you have any difficultly accessing FedSpending.org, please contact the Center for Effective Government immediately at 202.234.8494.
+If you have any difficultly accessing FedSpending.org, please contact the Project On Government Oversight at (202) 347-1122.
 (Back to Top)